laser-wallet/laser-wallet-contracts/README.md

-# Laser Smart Wallet Contracts
+# Laser Wallet Contracts

-### Laser Smart Wallet is a modular multi-signature smart contract wallet that runs on Ethereum.
+### Laser Wallet is a modular multi-signature smart contract wallet that runs on Ethereum.
 The code was originally modified from Gnosis Safe.

 ### Laser Wallet also implements the EIP-4337 which allows the smart contract wallet to pay for transaction fees itself.